MicrosoftDocs/azure-databases-docs/articles/cosmos-db/how-to-setup-rbac.md

 [!INCLUDE[NoSQL](includes/appliesto-nosql.md)]

 > [!NOTE]
 > This article is about role-based access control for data plane operations in Azure Cosmos DB.
-If you are using management plane operations, see [role-based access control](role-based-access-control.md) applied to your management plane operations article.

 Azure Cosmos DB exposes a built-in role-based access control system that lets you: